freshworks/marketplace-sample-apps/Freshdesk/v1/my_first_app/README.md

     │   ├── iparam_en.yml         Installation parameter config in English language.
     │   └── iparam_test_data.yml  Installation parameter data used for local testing.
     └── manifest.yml              App manifest.

+### Note: We do not support version v1 of the platform anymore